-11Heine and Pinter (2012) document that flood stage increases downstream are primarily due to the reduction of upstream floodplain areas open to storage of flood waters.
-Flood stages increase upstream due to backwater effects reducing flood water flow velocities from the levee to all points upstream Heine and Pinter (2012).
+&lt;sup>9Heine and Pinter (2012) document that flood stage increases downstream are primarily due to the reduction of upstream floodplain areas open to storage of flood waters.
+Flood stages increase upstream due to backwater effects reducing flood water flow velocities from the levee to all points upstream.

 Figure 2.
-Categories of Levee Construction Effects.
+Example Treated and Control Parcels for Estimating Levee Construction Effects.